Next start date: 08/20/2020

 Total classes: 11

 Total credit hours: 33

 Have questions about the Executive Fire Administration (MA)?
 Fill out this form and we’ll get in touch!

-The executive fire administration concentration is a part of the Master of Arts in Public Safety Leadership and Administration is offered by the College of Public Service & Community Solutions through ASU Online.
+The executive fire administration concentration is a part of the Master of Public Safety Leadership and Administration is offered by the Watts College of Public Service & Community Solutions through ASU Online.
 The 33-hour program can be completed in as little as one year.
 A culminating experience is a required element in the program.
 These mentored, applied projects tie theory to practice.
 In doing so, they represent opportunities for students to make direct and positive impacts in their home communities.

 Students pursuing the executive fire administration degree will have a practical understanding of technical, managerial and public policy aspects of fire administration and community risk reduction.
 The EFA curriculum includes public policy, budgeting and finance, emergency services operations analysis and innovation in fire and emergency services.
 Students have the flexibility to explore related topic areas such as emergency medical services, homeland security and emergency management.